BBBase-EHeresy-PPPub/PPPub/docs/forces_of_evil/angmar.md

 ﻿## ARMY COMPOSITION

-This army may include: The Witch-king of Angmar; The Tainted; The Dwimmerlaik; Gulavhar, the Terror of Arnor; Buhrdur, Troll Chieftain; Shades; Barrow-wights; Angmar Orc Captains; Angmar Orc Shamans; Wild Warg Chieftains; Angmar Orc Warriors; Angmar Warg Riders; Cave Trolls, Wild Wargs and Dead Marsh Spectres.
+This army may include: The Witch-king of Angmar; The Tainted; The Dwimmerlaik; Gulavhar, the Terror of Arnor; Buhrdûr, Troll Chieftain; The Shadow of Rhudaur; Nazthûk, Orc Captain; Aldrac, Warlord of Carn Dûm; Fræcht, Vassal of the Witch-king; Shades; Barrow-wights; Angmar Orc Captains; Angmar Orc Shamans; Wild Warg Chieftains; Captains of Carn Dûm; Angmar Orc Warriors; Angmar Warg Riders; Wild Wargs; Warriors of Carn Dûm; Dead Marsh Spectres; Hill Trolls and Werewolves.

-The profile for The Witch-king of Angmar can be found on page 114.
-The Witch-king of Angmar counts as a Hero of Legend if taken as part of an Angmar army list.
+The Witch-king of Angmar counts as a Hero of Legend if taken as part of the Angmar army list.

 ## ARMY BONUS